In-app notifications are no longer just UI enhancements. They are a core product growth channel.

 1. SuprSend

-- Audit logs and delivery tracking
+- Message logs and analytics for tracking engagement and delivery

 2. OneSignal